FAIMS/Fieldmark-Documentation/docs/intro/about.md

 ## Customising Notebooks

 Notebooks can be created in our Notebook Designer on the web.
-Some advanced features may require editing in .json.
+Some advanced features require editing in .json.
 Once designed, notebooks can edited and adjusted, even after deployment.
 For more information see [Notebook Creation](intermediate/notebook-creation).

 ## Collecting Data

 Fieldmark collects data of any kind and has inbuilt data formats and metadata to suit the needs of researchers collecting high quality.
-The App connects direct to your device's camera to snap as many shots as you like.
+The App connects directly to your device's camera to take as many photographs as you like.
 You can also attach any other file to record, eg a digital sketch captured on another app on (or shared with) the same device.
 For more information see [Field and Record Types](field-record-types).

 ## Synchronisation